sbb-gh/ED_MRI/README.txt

 ***Environment***

+TODO python 3.6* does not install on MAC
+TODO add links to webs

+- We tested with python version 3.6.13 and the modules in requirements.txt files
+- Installation options:
-- Create an environment e.g install conda and use
-    $ conda create -n 2023_ICLR_ID6100 python=3.6
+    - Create conda environment and use: $ conda create -n 2023_ICLR_ID6100 python=3.6.13
-- Install requirements from requirements file e.g.
-    - $ pip install -r requirements.txt
+    - Install with pip, i.e. install python then $ pip install -r requirements.txt
+    - TODO add pyenv version
+    - TODO virtual environment
-- We run the code (on gpu) with cuda 10.1 gcc 8.3
+- If GPU is required (recommeneded), code runs on cuda 10.1 gcc 8.3

 ***Data***